portsmouth/snelly/README.md

 The only mandatory function to implement in Scene is <a href="docs/API.md/#Scene+shader">Scene.shader</a>, the others are all optional.
 However the <a href="docs/API.md/#Scene+init">Scene.init</a>
 function is almost always needed, to set the initial camera orientation at least.

-## Scene description

-A Snelly scene consists of 3d objects defined by a mathematical signed distance function (SDF) written in GLSL code, i.e. where this function is zero corresponds to the surface of the object, and where it is negative is the interior.
-In each scene there can (currently) only exist three such objects: a <a href="docs/API.md/#Metal">Metal</a>, a <a href="docs/API.md/#Dielectric">Dielectric</a>, and a plastic-like <a href="docs/API.md/#Surface">Surface</a> ("uber" material).
-These three materials can freely intersect and embed one another.

-The rendered scene geometry is defined by specifying, via the <a href="docs/API.md/#Scene+shader">Scene.shader</a> call, three GLSL functions:
+The rendered scene geometry is defined by specifying, via the <a href="docs/API.md/#Scene+shader">Scene.shader</a> call, the three GLSL functions:
 ```glsl
 // the SDF of the uber-surface material
 float SDF_SURFACE(vec3 X);